 The drive protects against conditions on the power grid that can affect proper operation.
 The grid is monitored for phase imbalance and phase loss.
-When the imbalance exceeds specified limits, a configurable response takes place and the user can initiate proper actions.
+When the imbalance exceeds specified limits, a configurable response takes place and corrective actions can be taken.

-The supply frequency is also monitored, and when the drive is outside acceptable limits, the drive reacts in the configured way.
+The supply frequency is also monitored, and when the drive is outside acceptable limits, it reacts in the configured way.
 Furthermore, the software of the drive offers an optional protection against undervoltage and a configurable response to grid spikes.